 Indian Students can find relevant information here.

 The entire visa procedure can take eight to twelve weeks, especially for autumn admissions.
-So ideally, you should submit your visa application to the German embassy or consulate in your country as soon as you have the letter of acceptance from SRH Heidelberg UAS.
+So ideally, you should submit your visa application to the German embassy or consulate in your country as soon as you have the letter of acceptance from SRH University Heidelberg.

 There are several types of visas, so be sure to apply for a student visa, and under no circumstances come to Germany on a tourist visa.
 You cannot study in Germany on a tourist visa, and a tourist visa cannot be converted into a student visa.

 Student visas are usually issued for a three-month period.
-After you have arrived in Heidelberg and enrolled at SRH Heidelberg UAS, you will have to apply for a long-term residence permit at the Registration Office for Foreigners in your place of residence (Heidelberg, Mannheim, Eppelheim, Schriesheim, etc.).
+After you have arrived in Heidelberg and enrolled at SRH University Heidelberg, you will have to apply for a long-term residence permit at the Registration Office for Foreigners in your place of residence (Heidelberg, Mannheim, Eppelheim, Schriesheim, etc.).